Disrespectful texts from your teen: “I HATE U SO MUCH!” Yelling, screaming, shoving matches. Punching walls. The “F” word.

 Taking a step back might also help you understand what you may be doing to add fuel to the fire of your teen’s anger.
 Raging adolescent hormones and sleep deprivation can ignite teen outbursts.
 But your teen might also feel like he’s not getting enough respect for his capabilities or resent having his privacy invaded, such as when a parent reads his texts or enters his room without knocking.

 If your teen’s meltdowns continue to escalate, find the help of a psychologist or licensed clinical social worker who specializes in working with angry teenagers.
 “It’s the key to ensuring that your teen doesn’t have an underlying mental health issue that needs treatment,” says Silversmith.

 Seek help sooner than later.
 “Most parents think they can handle their angry teenager themselves,” Abblett says.
-But it can take the experience and skill of a trusted therapist to help everyone get a handle on the situation so that your teen’s temper doesn’t progress to even riskier behavior—such as substance abuse or harming others—or permanently erode your relationship.
+But it can take the skill of a trusted therapist to help everyone get a handle on the situation so that your teenager’s temper doesn’t progress to even riskier behavior, such as substance abuse or harming others.
+Stepping aside can also prevent further erosion in your relationship.
 Having an angry teenager is tough, for everyone.
 But this tough period doesn’t need to last forever, and you don’t need to handle it alone.